Sydney Schertenleib: International career

-Schertenleib was born in Switzerland to an American father and Swiss mother, and holds dual citizenship.
+Schertenleib was born in Switzerland to a Swiss father and American mother, and holds dual citizenship.
 She has represented Switzerland at youth and senior level.

+In May 2023, Schertenleib reached the 2023 UEFA Under-17 Championship semi-finals in Estonia with Switzerland under-17s.

+In February 2024, one month after turning 17, she made her first appearance for the Switzerland national team in a friendly against Poland.
+In July of the same year, she scored her first goal for the national team against Turkey.

-On 23 June 2025, Schertenleib was called up to the Switzerland squad for the UEFA Women's Euro 2025.
+On 23 June 2025, Schertenleib was called up to the Switzerland squad for the UEFA Euro 2025.